Parterre (theater audience): Changes in music

-Scholars analyzing parterre audiences from a musicology perspective argue that changes in musical composition, illustrated by the works of composers such as Christoph Willibald Gluck and Ludwig van Beethoven, changed how spectators listened.
+Scholars analyzing parterre audiences from a musicology perspective argue that changes in musical composition, illustrated by the works of composers such as Christoph Willibald Gluck, Wolfgang Amadeus Mozart and Ludwig van Beethoven, changed how spectators listened.
 James Johnson is foremost among the scholars who argue that new styles of music precipitated quieter audiences.
 In his work, Listening in Paris: A Cultural History, Johnson argues that in pre-19th century theaters, listening was superficial.
 The transformation to "engaged listening, and by extension, from talkative to silent audiences", paralleled new theories of music that required more attentive listening.

 Other scholars writing on the listening habits of audiences in the 18th and 19th century are critical of Johnson's approach.
 William Weber writes that current "ideological construct[s] of taste and proper listening dates ... from the early nineteenth century" and cautions that approaching the 18th century listening habits from this perspective undermines their musical culture.
 In Weber's view, socializing and talking did not exclude listening.